SoumyaDC02012309/AI-PDF-Chatbot/README.md

 - Get your **GROQ API KEY** and **Huggingface Token** from the respective websites after logging in to the website
 - Add the **GROQ API KEY** and **Huggingface Token** in the .env file

+## Data

+Make a folder inside this main folder and name that **data**.
+Inside that put your pdfs of your choice that you want to feed the chatbot